Life in the UK Test Unique Reference Number (URN): How to Get Yours

 Step-by-step: how to find your URN after you pass

-If you sat the test before 17 December 2019 (or you were given a printed results slip at the centre), your number may appear on a pass notification letter labelled “Unique Reference Number (URN)” or “test reference ID”.
-For pre-2019 tests, that reference was a 7-digit number on the top of the letter.
+Your number may appear on a pass notification letter labelled “Unique Reference Number (URN)” or “test reference ID”.
+For pre-2019 tests, that reference was a 7-digit number at the top of the letter.

 Step 3: Confirm the exact label you’ll see

-• For pre-2019 tests, the letter shows a 7-digit “test reference ID”.
+HOM/010114/123456/123456789. - For tests before 17 December 2019, the letter shows a 7-digit “test reference ID”.
 Use that where applications ask for your Life in the UK reference.

-• Do not enter your booking reference or candidate ID by mistake.
+- Do not enter your booking reference or candidate ID by mistake.

 Step 4: Match your personal details